particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 **End Product Labeling**
 The final end product must be labeled in a visible area with the following:

-* Contains FCC ID: 2AEMI-M404
+* Contains FCC ID: xxx

 **Manual Information to the End User**
 The OEM integrator has to be aware not to provide information to the end user regarding how to install or remove this RF module in the user’s manual of the end product which integrates this module.